dn-m/Plan/Architecture.md

 The `ScoreModelLayer` encapsulates abstract information of a work of music, as well as user-initiated modifications to it.

+A performer may interact with the semantic construction of a score in three ways:
+	- **Filter** out attributes of any part
+	- Add a number of different types of **annotations**
+	- Redefine the ordering of parts

-For example, a performer may select to **filter** out any given attribute of any part in the score.
-Furthermore, they may add a number of different types of **annotations**.
-The model layer stores these modifications abstractly, and presents an updated model of the score model when needed.
+The `ScoreModelLayer` stores these modifications, presents an updated model of the score model when needed, and writes the updates to disk.

-The only product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
+The only logical product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
 The objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", but not their horizontal placement.

 ## Organizational diagram